postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/requests.md

 > ![Header Preset](https://assets.postman.com/postman-docs/header-preset.jpg)
 > <img alt="Select Preset" src="https://assets.postman.com/postman-docs/select-preset.jpg" width="250px"/>

+Postman will automatically add certain headers to your request to make it more likely to succeed.
+This includes cases where you have selected an authorization helper or have cookies associated with the request domain, as well as some generic headers.
+You can see headers sent by Postman using the Console—if you need to override any automated headers, you can either deselect the relevant auth helper, clear cookies / toggle off the cookie jar in the request __Settings__, or provide your own value for a header by including it directly in the __Headers__ tab.
+You can override the following headers:

+* User-Agent
+* Accept
+* Host
+* Accept-Encoding
+* Connection
+* Content-Type
+* Content-Length

+You can prevent Postman from sending certain the Cache-Control and Postman-Token headers automatically with your requests, by toggling them off in __Preferences__.

 Once your headers and other request details are set up, you can click __Send__ to run your request.

 ### Using cookies